thibaultmarrannes/counter/readme.md

 This repo is the API server and database for controlling a smiirl custom counter (https://www.smiirl.com/en/counter/category/custom)

-The goals is to be able to scan an NFC chip and use this as a trigger for adding or subtracting from the counter
+The goals is to be able to scan an NFC chip and use this as a trigger for adding or subtracting from the counter.

+In scope:

+1. You can add as many goals (scannable by NFC) as you want and add them to as many Counters.  <-- Done

+Example: "Running 5K" can be a goal that is linked to a counter "KM ran in 2025" but can also be added to the "Workouts" counter

+2. You can add as many Counters as you want <-- Done ish, possible in the DB, no front-end for it yet.
+3. You can easily select what Counter actually needs to be shown on the Smiirl physical counter <-- To Do
+4. Some graphs would be nice <-- Backlog
+5. Some reminders/nudges a la duolingo might be nice to have.. <-- Backlog

 # Project Setup